jypipi/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image](Images/Lab-Report-3/1-3.png)

-Now we try to copy a file from my local machine to remote account using scp and my alias:
+Now we try to copy a file from my local machine to the remote account with scp and my alias:

 ```
 # Copy HelloWorld.py to ieng6